virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 ## 4. Advances in Networking, Including the Internet

-Advances in networking, including the Internet, promise to reduce greatly the costs of moving and accessing large quantities of data and open the possibility of mining large pools of data remotely using small desktop machines, permitting an invasion of privacy on a scale and with a precision heretofore unimaginable[1][2].
-If computing and networking technologies continue to advance at the same pace as in the past, by 2023 large organizations will be able to devote the equivalent of a contemporary desktop personal computer to monitoring each of the 350 million individuals who will then be living in the United States[1].
+Advances in networking, including the Internet, promise to reduce greatly the costs of moving and accessing large quantities of data and open the possibility of mining large pools of data remotely using small desktop machines, permitting an invasion of privacy on a scale and with a precision heretofore unimaginable.
+If computing and networking technologies continue to advance at the same pace as in the past, by 2023 large organizations will be able to devote the equivalent of a contemporary desktop personal computer to monitoring each of the 350 million individuals who will then be living in the United States.

 **Ethical Impact:**
 - Remote data access enables massive-scale privacy invasions